codenamegary/ubuntu-dekstop-config/README.md

   * Chromium Web Browser - Dare to be different.
   * Gimp - For expropriating pieces of the amazing mockups the client's print shop sent over which all contain a million layers and are designed to go on a 3"x5" post card.

+## FAQ

+* Why do I have to install all the Ubuntu updates?
+Why can't I just run the script?
+  * Because.
+Just trust me.
+Or don't.
+Just try it out!
+* What versions of Ubuntu Desktop does this work with?
+  * Hell if I know.
+I've tested it thoroughly with Vanilla installs of 12.04 LTS.
+It might work with others.
+* Why haven't you installed dev tool "X"?
+  * Possibly because I don't know of dev tool "X" or have not had to use it previously.
+Possibly because dev tool "X" is a pile of crap.
+Possibly because it's not available in any convenient PPA or deb package.
+* Can you add dev tool "X"?
+  * Probably, just open an issue.
+* Does this dev environment work with any other environments?
+  * I got you dawg.
+This Aptana is the business for PHP, Rails, general HTML / JS and other web dev tasks.
+Eclipse itself... well Java.
+* How many PHP developers does it take to change a light bulb?
+  * One.
+  * And another 100 to tell everyone how much better their solution is
+  * 43 to flame the inconsistent syntax of the change_light command
+  * 5 Rails developers to troll the OP with their change.light syntax
+  * 1 guy who manages to do the same job in a single tweet using NodeJS